 Key Action:

-1. No contact with learners through personal social media accounts.
-Social media use through company-controlled and moderated accounts only.
+1. No contact with learners through personal or company social media accounts.

 2. No use of personal email to connect with learners.
-Contact will be minimal and only through company email if necessary.
+Contact will be minimal and only through company email if necessary and only when directed to do so by school leadership staff in relation to the specific project being undertaken.

 Key Action: